komed3/pyxe/docs/core/Module.md

 # Core Module Manager

-The `pyxe` framework comes with a flexible and extensible **module system** to perform dynamic operations on color objects.
-These modules provide a standardized way to apply color transformations, generate gradients, calculate contrast, invert values, and much more—without embedding this logic directly in the core API.
+The `pyxe` framework features a **modular and dynamic computation system** designed to extend color operations in a highly scalable and maintainable way.
+This system allows developers to implement advanced color transformations, generate gradients, invert colors, calculate contrast, and more—without embedding any of that logic directly in the core framework.

-Modules are implemented as self-contained logic blocks that are:
+Modules are implemented as isolated, self-contained logic units that are:

-- independently defined (e.g. in packages like `@pyxe/invert`, `@pyxe/gradient`, etc.)
+- defined independently, often as standalone packages (e.g., `@pyxe/invert`, `@pyxe/gradient`, etc.)
-- dynamically registered at runtime via the `Module` registry
+- dynamically registered at runtime through the centralized `Module` class
-- optionally exposed as methods on the `Color` class (e.g. `color.invert()`), depending on the module definition
+- optionally exposed as callable methods on `Color` instances (e.g., `color.invert()`), depending on the module definition
-- self-responsible for validating input and handling custom parameters
+- fully responsible for input validation, parameter handling, and compatible color space enforcement

-Each module is defined via a `ModuleFactory` interface, which includes metadata, supported color spaces, expected return types, and a handler function that contains the actual transformation logic.
+Each module follows a strict structure via the `ModuleFactory` interface, which defines:

+- a unique identifier
+- transformation methods (`ModuleMethodFactory[]`) with optional binding instructions
+- supported color spaces
+- optional metadata
+- a transformation `handler` for each method

-The central `Module` class in `@pyxe/core` provides all necessary capabilities to:
+The central `Module` class in `@pyxe/core` manages the module lifecycle and provides functionality to:

-- register new modules using `_register( id, factory )`
+- **register** modules dynamically using `_register( id, factory )`
-- safely access or remove registered modules
+- **unregister** modules and their associated methods
-- apply any registered module using `apply( id, color, ...args )`
+- **apply** module methods directly using `apply( key, color, ...args )`
-- automatically bind selected modules as methods on `Color` instances
+- **bind** or **unbind** module methods on the `Color` class using an internal registry
+- **inspect** available modules and their methods for introspection and tooling

-This system is intentionally kept lean and modular to allow third-party and community-developed modules to plug into the ecosystem with minimal effort.
+This architecture is explicitly designed to be lightweight, decoupled, and extensible—making it easy for third-party or community-driven modules to integrate seamlessly into the `pyxe` ecosystem.

 **This class is not typically used directly by consumers of the library.**